Not working so well...

 OK, so only a few things have actually died, but things that are supposed to flower have simply not been bothering to bloom - for example, the big bearded Irises and the Knifophias.
 This summer has been particularly difficult, with very little rainfall, and me busy irrigating elsewhere.
 Organic matter I've added to the soil has quickly become dry and dusty.
 So it's a watering issue?
 I think so.
 The whole area needs replanting - needs a huge rethink, which has already started : I've dug out most of the roses and rehomed them elsewhere.

-Climbing roses and self-sown annuals in the Stables Garden have all died.
+The climbing roses in the Stables Garden have all died.
 Even the Lychnis which used to fill this garden in summer is now very sluggish to grow.
 The green Astelias are still OK, but my recent mass planting of Agapanthus has hardly grown at all.
-Agapanthus are drought toughies.
+Agapanthus are drought toughies, and I guess they take their time to become established.

 When I read through my early, gushing Frisbee Garden Tour pages I feel rather sad.
 What to do now?
 Plant new Lavender plants each spring?
 Definitely shift out the last struggling roses (like the Pilgrim).
 Don't want any more rose blood on my hands, so to speak.
 Am very puzzled as to why the big bearded irises have stopped producing - I thought they liked dry and dusty.
 Well, I've got all winter to think this through and make some sensible drought-tolerant decisions.
 Watch this space.